qewer33/qron0b/README.md

 ### Mechanical Design

 The mechanical parts of qron0b (the watch casing) is designed in the free and open source CAD software, FreeCAD.
+The watch case is designed in 2 parts: the bottom base and the top "glass".
+They connect together via a simple clip system.
+The bottom base casing accepts 22mm GT2/GT3 style watch straps.

+You can find the CAD source and 3D print files under [cad/](https://github.com/qewer33/qron0b/tree/main/cad).

 ![freecad](https://github.com/qewer33/qron0b/blob/main/assets/freecad_screenshot.png?raw=true)

 ## Firmware

-The qron0b firmware is written in bare-metal AVR C. It's written to be as minimal as possible and is only 1822 bytes, meaning it can even run on the ATtiny24A (in fact, it's designed for the 24A!).
+The qron0b firmware is written in bare-metal AVR C. It's written to be as minimal as possible and is only 1916 bytes, meaning it can even run on the ATtiny24A (in fact, it's designed for the 24A!).

-For more information on the firmware, see the README.md file inside firmware/.
+For more information on the firmware, see the README.md file inside [firmware/](https://github.com/qewer33/qron0b/tree/main/firmware).